 CI is the development process where the code is integrated automatically from multiple developers into a single software release.
 And CD is the process to get all types of changes—such as features, configurations, and bug fixes—into production at any time with the correct approvals.

-These salesforce DevOps tools allow for effortless product updates while improving the time to market and overall return on investment.
+These DevOps tools for Salesforce allow for effortless product updates while improving the time to market and overall return on investment.
 Best of all, deployment automation tools offer a more satisfying user and team member experience.

 2. Version Control